analoghifi/Transformer-Snubber/README.md

 # Transformer-Snubber
-very effective transormer secondary snubber without the widespread (inaccurate) use of capacitors across the rectifier diodes
+very effective transformer secondary snubber without the widespread (inaccurate) use of capacitors across the rectifier diodes